dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 # Notes

-1. MaxDepth validation will not be affected by `ReferenceHandling.Preserve`.
+1. `MaxDepth` validation will not be affected by `ReferenceHandling.Preserve`.
-2. We are merging the Newtonsoft.Json types [`ReferenceLoopHandling`]("https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_ReferenceLoopHandling.htm"), [`MetadataPropertyHandling`](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_MetadataPropertyHandling.htm) (without `ReadAhead`), and [`PreserveReferencesHandling`]("https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_PreserveReferencesHandling.htm") (without the granularity of `Objects` and `Arrays`) into one single class; `ReferenceHandling`.
+2. We are merging the `Newtonsoft.Json` types [`ReferenceLoopHandling`](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_ReferenceLoopHandling.htm), [`MetadataPropertyHandling`](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_MetadataPropertyHandling.htm) (without `ReadAhead`), and [`PreserveReferencesHandling`](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_PreserveReferencesHandling.htm) (without the granularity of `Objects` and `Arrays`) into one single class; `ReferenceHandling`.
-3. While Immutable types and `System.Array`s can be Serialized with Preserve semantics, they will not be supported when trying to Deserialize them as a reference; those types are created with the help of an internal converter, and they are not parsed until the entire block of JSON finishes, nested reference to these types is impossible to identify, unless you re-scan the resulting object, which is too expensive.
+3. While immutable types and `System.Arrays` can be serialized with preserve semantics, they will not be supported when trying to deserialize them as a reference.
+Those types are created with the help of an internal converter and they are not parsed until the entire block of JSON finishes.
+Nested reference to these types is impossible to identify, unless you re-scan the resulting object, which is too expensive.
-4. Value types, such as structs that contain preserve semantics, will not be supported when Deserialized as well; this is because the serializer will never signal a reference object to those types, doing such thing implies boxing of value types.
+4. Value types, such as structs that contain preserve semantics, will not be supported when deserializing as well.
+This is because the serializer will never emit a reference object to those types and doing so implies boxing of value types.
-5. Additional features, such as Converter support, `ReferenceResolver`, `JsonPropertyAttribute.IsReference` and `JsonPropertyAttribute.ReferenceLoopHandling`,  that build on top of `ReferenceLoopHandling` and `PreserveReferencesHandling` were considered but they can be added in the future based on customer requests.
+5. Additional features, such as converter support, `ReferenceResolver`, `JsonPropertyAttribute.IsReference` and `JsonPropertyAttribute.ReferenceLoopHandling`,  that build on top of `ReferenceLoopHandling` and `PreserveReferencesHandling` were considered but they can be added in the future based on customer requests.
 6. We are still looking for evidence that backs up supporting `ReferenceHandling.Ignore`, this option will not ship if said evidence is not found.